HMS Mallow (K81)

 HMS Mallow was a commissioned into the Royal Navy that served as a convoy escort during World War II; with the Royal Navy in 1940–1944, and with the Royal Yugoslav Navy-in-exile in 1944–1945.
-In Yugoslav service she was renamed Nada.
-Her main armament was a single 4 in Mk IX naval gun, although a significant number of secondary and anti-aircraft guns were added towards the end of the war.
-During the war she escorted a total of 80 convoys whilst in British service, sinking one German U-boat, and escorted another 18 convoys whilst in Yugoslav service.
-After the war she served in the fledgling Yugoslav Navy as Nada then Partizanka, before being returned to the Royal Navy in 1949.
-Later that year she was transferred to the Egyptian Navy in which she served as El Sudan until she was decommissioned in 1975.
+She was renamed Nada in Yugoslav service.
+Her main armament was a single 4 in Mk IX naval gun, although a variety of secondary and anti-aircraft guns were added towards the end of the war.
+During the war, she escorted 80 convoys whilst in British service, sinking one German U-boat with the assistance of another ship, and escorted another 18 convoys whilst in Yugoslav service.
+After the war, she served in the fledgling navy of the new Federal People's Republic of Yugoslavia as Nada then Partizanka, before being returned to the Royal Navy in 1949.
+Later that year, she was purchased by the Egyptian Navy in which she served as El Sudan.
+She did not see any action in the various conflicts in which Egypt was involved, and was decommissioned in 1975.